 Drinking water fountains

-Islington Council is working with the Mayor of London, OneLess and other partners to deliver more free public drinking water fountains around Islington.
+Islington Council has been working with the Mayor of London, Oneless, and other partners to deliver more drinking water fountains around Islington.

 The Refill App enables you to locate local businesses, bars and cafes where water bottles can be refilled, free of charge, no questions asked.
 Just download the Refill App, and you can refill on the go, wherever you go.

 Islington Council is working with City to Sea and local residents and businesses to increase take up of this useful App.

 Recycle your plastic

 Islington collects a wide range of different plastics for recycling.
 Please check our website for information on what you can and can’t recycle in Islington.

 Responsible waste management

 Through our partnership with the North London Waste authority, we ensure that every bit of plastic that is thrown away or recycled by you, in a litter bin, rubbish bin or recycling bin, is properly managed.
 Visit Wise Up To Waste to find out more about what happens to your waste.